apycazo/legacy-codex/codex-angularjs-base/ecma6/readme.md

 Sample usage of angular + EcmaScript6 + gulp.

+## Task list

+- [] Update code layout and include instructions on how to run as `dist` or `dev`.
+- [x] Change page layout and bootstrap theme.
-*TODO*: Improve page w/bootstrap to include each result in its own panel w/sources
+- [x] Improve page w/bootstrap to include each result in its own panel w/sources.

 ## Start

 Install resources with `npm install`, or add dependencies with `npm install --save-dev <package>`.

-Test w/node http-server `http-server .` (To install: `npm install -g http-server`).
+Test with nodejs http-server `http-server .` (To install: `npm install -g http-server`).

 ## Example Gulpfile